Sean Baker wins best director Oscar for ‘Anora’ in Academy Awards sweep

 LOS ANGELES (AP) — "Anora" creator Sean Baker won best director, best picture and two other Academy Awards at the Oscars on Sunday, bookending a dominant awards season for the American filmmaker whose stories seek to humanize sex workers and immigrants.

-Baker, 53, wrote, produced, directed and edited the film, and he swept in all four categories.
+Baker, 53, wrote, produced, directed and edited the most dominant film of the night.
 The comedy-drama stars Mikey Madison as a Brooklyn exotic dancer who marries the impetuous son of a Russian oligarch.
 They impulsively tie the knot on a ketamine-induced Las Vegas getaway, angering his parents, who send their bumbling henchmen after the couple to force an annulment.

-With his four Oscars, Baker ties Walt Disney for the most wins in a single year in Academy Awards history.
-“Anora” was the night’s big winner with five statuettes overall — two more than “The Brutalist.”
-(Unlike Disney in 1954, all Baker's wins were off a single project.
-Bong Joon Ho was the previous record holder for most wins for a single film, in 2017 for “Parasite.”)
+“Anora” swept on Sunday with five overall wins — two more than “The Brutalist.”
+Four of those statues went to Baker, who now ties Walt Disney for the most wins in a single year in Academy Awards history.
+(Unlike Disney in 1954, all Baker's wins were for a single project.
+Bong Joon Ho was the previous record holder for most wins for a single film, in 2020 for “Parasite.”)

 In addition to best director and best picture, Baker won for best original screenplay and best editing — a rarity as directors don't typically cut their own films.
 He came into the night the favorite for the directing Oscar after earning the top prize from the Directors Guild of America, a win that historically all but guarantees an Oscars victory.
 He also took home the top awards at the Producers Guild and Independent Spirit Awards.

+In his best director acceptance speech, he exhorted filmmakers to keep creating projects for the big screen, bemoaning the erosion of the theatergoing experience.

+“In a time in which the world can feel very divided, this is more important than ever,” Baker said.
+“It’s a communal experience you simply don’t get at home.
+If we don’t reverse this trend, we’ll be losing a vital part of our culture.
+This is my battle cry.”

-“If you didn't cast Mikey Madison in ‘Once Upon a Time,’ there would be no ‘Anora,’” Baker told Quentin Tarantino, who presented the award.
-Madison took home the lead actress award — her first Oscar.
+Baker told Quentin Tarantino, who presented the award, that if he hadn't cast Madison in 2019's "Once Upon a Time... in Hollywood," there would be no "Anora."
+On Sunday, Madison took home the lead actress award — her first Oscar.

+“Thank you so much to Sean.
+I adore you.
+This is all because of you,” Madison said onstage.

 This year’s best director lineup featured five first-time nominees in the category for the first time in nearly three decades.
 All had writing credits on their respective films, demonstrating the academy’s growing preference for auteurs who can masterfully bring their own vision to life.
 For the Oscar, Baker beat out Brady Corbet of “The Brutalist,” James Mangold of “A Complete Unknown,” Jacques Audiard of “Emilia Pérez” and Coralie Fargeat of “The Substance.”

-Note: This story has been corrected to fix an editing error; “Parasite” won in 2020, not 2017.